multidots/multicollab/readme.txt

 If you’d still like help, simply <a href="https://bit.ly/3KPzx2I" target="_blank">open up a ticket on WordPress.org directly here</a> and we’ll get back to you as quickly as possible!

 == Changelog ==

+= 4.5 - 20.05.2024 =
+* [Bug Fix] Fixed design issue: Background color of the activity center box is removed when the board is not in focus.
+* [Enhancement] Improved compatibility: Comment shortcode now works seamlessly with the insert-special-character plugin.

 = 4.4.1 - 25.04.2024 =
 * [Enhancement] Compatible with WordPress 6.5.